 Meanwhile, the gentle Pepe (Joél Pérez) is an artist who is trying to avoid going into battle, preferring to perform his sock puppet comedy (one named Machu and the other Picchu) and trying to win the affections of Colombina.
 When they find that their soldiers are marching into a battle missing a key resource they plot to get inside the citadel to steal it and help win the battle.

-Meanwhile, in the citadel the leader of the Spanish Viceroy Rodrigo (Al Rodrigo) is trying to shore up his power while also managing his unruly children, the scheming Fernando (Zachary Infante) and the willful Pilar (Desireé Rodriguez) who are trying to oppose his every instruction.
+In the citadel the leader of the Spanish Viceroy Rodrigo (Al Rodrigo) is trying to shore up his power while also managing his unruly children, the scheming Fernando (Zachary Infante) and the willful Pilar (Desireé Rodriguez) who are trying to oppose his every instruction.

 Both Marin and Pérez are winning leads, and bring lots of comedic talent and good voices to their roles.
 They steal the show with their duet “Chained Melody” in the second act.

 Carstarphen has a great number with the inspiring “Make the Impossible Possible”, and is very funny as Reymundo, the Spanish Cardinal who is also in cahoots and in bed with Fernando.
-Rodrigo as the villainous Viceroy is a worthy fairytale villain with his dramatic cape flourishes and dastardly plots of marrying off her daughter foe his own power gain.
+Rodrigo as the villainous Viceroy is a worthy fairytale villain with his dramatic cape flourishes and dastardly plots of marrying off her daughter for his own power gain.

 Rodriguez stands out with a song “Dark Meat” plotting how to ruin her father’s plot to marry her off and to expand her sexual conquests at the same time.
 Infante is excellent as the calculating Fernando but steals the show as the Spanish Sebastian looking for a new bride in “New Girl, New World.”